 - Request a New Criminal Record Check if you do not have a shareable criminal records check.

 - Share the result of a Completed Criminal Record Check if you already have completed a CRC prior for another institution or work place.
 Note: if you are sharing a request, please make sure it matches with the correct “works with” category that you need for your program and that you are using the correct access code listed above.

 - Complete the Electronic Identity Verification (EIV).

 - Pay (credit card or Interac Online).

 - Contact firstname.lastname@example.org and let them know the date you completed the check.

 What if the eCRC does not work?

-If you are unable to complete the eCRC, the system will allow you to print a special form as a manual application.
+If you are unable to complete the electronic identity verification, the system will allow you to print a special form as a manual application.
 The manual form is not available without first attempting to apply for an eCRC.
 The manual form must be presented to NLC along with your Primary and Secondary pieces of identification.
 Please verify the information on your Primary and Secondary pieces of identification matches what is on the manual form.
 If it does not, please return to the eCRC and re-apply.

 NLC will receive your CRC results directly from the Ministry of Justice and update your NLC records as required.
-You will be notified once all your post-admission requirements are complete.
+You will be notified when NLC receives your results.